ballerina-platform/module-ballerinax-kafka/docs/spec/spec.md

     boolean decoupleProcessing = false;
     # Configuration related to constraint validation check
     boolean validation = true;
-    # Enables seeking past any errornous records found when data-binding and validating constraints
+    # Automatically seeks past the errornous records in the event of an data-binding or validating constraints failure
     boolean autoSeekOnValidationFailure = true;
     # Configurations related to SSL/TLS encryption
     SecureSocket secureSocket?;